 How do towns adopt zoning?

 For towns to adopt or amend zoning, they must have an adopted town plan in place.
 Zoning bylaws start being developed at the local planning commission, which drafts the bylaws, often with contracted assistance from TRORC.
-The draft then goes through hearings at the Planning Commission and Selectboard level, before it is either voted on by the town or adopted by the Selectboard.
-Towns only vote to adopt if they have so voted at previous town meetings to do so, or if the adoption is petitioned to go to a vote.
+The draft then goes through hearings held by the Planning Commission and Selectboard, before it is either voted on by the town or adopted by the Selectboard.
+Towns may choose to adopt or amend their zoning, either by a vote of the Selectboard, or by an Australian Ballot vote at a special or regular meeting of the municipality.

 The bylaw adoption process is laid out in 24 VSA sections 4441 and 4442.
 When going to hearing, Planning Commissions must prepare a ‘report’ as specified in section 4441, and the state has drafted a form that covers that that can be found here.
 There is also a report and submissions required after adoption.
 Per section 4442, zoning bylaws become effective 21 days after adoption by selectboard, but are effective immediately if adopted by Australian ballot.

-Note: There are two quirky parts of the law to be aware of.
+There are two quirky parts of the law to be aware of:

-The first is that section 4442 begins by saying that the selectboard has to hold its hearing within 120 days after the planning commission submits the draft bylaws, but then it says one can ignore this.
-However, bylaws actually must be adopted within a year of the planning commission’s final hearing or they are deemed rejected.
+(1) Section 4442 begins by saying that the Selectboard has to hold its hearing within 120 days after the planning commission submits the draft bylaws, but then it says one can ignore this.
+However, bylaws must actually be adopted within a year of the planning commission’s final hearing or they are deemed rejected.

-The second odd part is that the draft bylaws essentially go into combined effect with the current bylaws for 150 days as soon as the selectboard warns its first hearing (section 4449(d)), so be ready for this and read that section carefully.
+(2) The draft bylaws essentially go into combined effect with the current bylaws for 150 days as soon as the Selectboard warns its first hearing (section 4449(d)), so be ready for this and read that section carefully.

 Zoning Amendments & Interim Bylaws